QuantumWizard888/ai_chat_bot/README.md

 ## Simple AI chat bot for clients with CLI

 AI chat bot for clients who want to know more about EORA company.
-It uses RAG technique and provides very ascetic CLI fo user to send queries and to get bot replies.
+It uses RAG (Retrieval Augmented Generation) technique and provides very ascetic CLI fo user to send queries and to get bot replies.

 It uses: